 I hope you had a great weekend.
-I excited and honoured to say that today's author interview is with Harry Sidebottom, one of the world's most popular historical fiction authors.
+I'm very excited and honoured to say that today's author interview is with Harry Sidebottom, one of the world's most popular historical fiction authors.
 If you haven't read his 'Warrior of Rome' series, you really should.
 It's exhillerating stuff.
 I can't wait to start reading his new novel, The Lost Ten, which is released in paperback on October 30th.
 So, without any further delay, let's meet the man himself.

 PB: Hi Harry!
 Welcome to pjbermanbooks.com.
 Tell us a bit about your background.